Reddit's Appetite: Predicting User Engagement with Nutritional Content: Predicting Engagement

 \subsection{Features}

-\xhdr{Nutritional density} Our primary focus is the nutritional content of meals, including calories (kCal per $100$ grams) and protein, carbohydrates, and fat, measured in grams as a fraction of $100$ grams total.
+\textbf{Nutritional content.} Our primary focus is the nutritional content of meals, including calories (kCal per $100$ grams), protein, carbohydrates, and fat, measured in grams per $100$ grams of a meal.

-\xhdr{Food descriptors \& categories} We categorize each meal based on food descriptors (e.g., taste, texture, preparation methods) and food categories (e.g., main dish, dessert).
-For each descriptor, we start by manually selecting three common examples.
-We extend the list by including two additional examples generated using ChatGPT, chosen for its ability to suggest diverse yet commonly used terms.
-A similar approach is applied to food categories, where we manually identify several common examples and expand the dessert list using suggestions from ChatGPT.
-A complete list of food categories is provided in Table \ref{table:food_types}.
+\textbf{Food descriptors \& categories.} We describe food according to taste, texture, and preparation method and by a food category (e.g., main dish, dessert, fast food, healthy, etc.) using sets of keywords.
+For each descriptor, we first manually select three common keywords and extend these lists by two additional keywords from ChatGPT, which we use for its ability to suggest diverse yet commonly used terms.
+For food categories, we manually identify several common keywords and expand the dessert list using suggestions from ChatGPT.
+We show the complete list of food descriptors, categories, and their corresponding keywords in Table \ref{table:food_types}.

-Using these descriptors and categories, we determine whether the title of a food post contains specific words by performing string matching.
-If a match is found, we mark the corresponding descriptor or category as present.
-For food descriptors, we use each individual type of descriptor as a new feature.
-For example, for preparation methods, we check the presence of each method (e.g., ``grilled'').
-On the other hand, for food categories, we use the main categories as features, and their types as a way to identify matches.
+Using the descriptor and category keywords, we check whether post titles contain those keywords by performing string matching.
+If we find a match, we mark the corresponding descriptor or category as present.
+For food descriptors, we use individual keywords as features.
+For example, for preparation methods, we check the presence of each keyword (e.g., ``grilled'').
+On the other hand, for food categories, we use the main categories as features, and the keywords only to identify matches.
 In particular, if ``soup'' or ``salad'' is present in the title, we mark the post as ``Healthy''.
-We use binary features to represent this information, as our primary interest is identifying whether a meal belongs to a specific category.
 This approach also works with posts that belong to multiple categories (e.g., a chicken salad can be categorized as both a main dish and healthy).